r. Provisions Contingent Liabilities and Contingent Assets

 The RCPS do not have voting rights other than matters which directly affect them.
 In the event of any due and payable dividends remain unpaid for aggregate period of at least two years prior to the start of any general meeting of the equity shareholders, RCPS holders shall have voting rights in line with their voting rights of the equity shareholders.
 The RCPS will be redeemed at the end of three years from the date of allotment and the payment of dividend would be in accordance with the terms agreed at the time of issuance of RCPS.

-On winding up or repayment of capital, RCPS holders enjoy preferential rights vis a vis equity shareholders, for repayment of paid-up capital and shall include any unpaid dividends.
+On winding up or repayment of capital, RCPS holders enjoy preferential rights vis a vis equity shareholders, for repayment of capital paid-up and shall include any unpaid dividends.

-For the year ended 31st March 2024, the Company declared and paid an interim dividend of ' 135.12 lakhs after deduction of tax deducted at source of ' 5.89 lakhs on RCPS of ' 100 each fully paid (31st March 2023 : ' 123.75 lakhs)
+For the year ended 31st March 2025, the Company declared and paid an interim dividend of ' 176.88 lakhs after deduction of tax deducted at source of ' 4.78 lakhs on RCPS of ' 100 each fully paid (31st March 2024 : ' 141.01 lakhs)

-c) Rights, Preferences and Restrictions attached to equity shares
+c) Terms/ rights attached to equity shares

 In the event of liquidation of the Company, the holders of equity shares will be entitled to receive remaining assets of the Company, after distribution of all preferential amounts.
 The distribution will be in proportion to the number of equity shares held by the members.

-The proposed dividend for the Financial Year 2023-24 adheres to the ceiling limits on dividend payout ratios for NBFCs, as prescribed by the Reserve Bank of India in Notification RBI/2021-22/59 DOR.ACC.REC.No.23/21.02.067/2021-22 dated 24th June 2021.
+The proposed dividend for the Financial Year 2024-25 adheres to the ceiling limits on dividend payout ratios for NBFCs, as prescribed by the Reserve Bank of India in Notification RBI/2021-22/59 DOR.ACC.REC.No.23/21.02.067/2021-22 dated 24th June 2021.

-d) For the years ended 31st March 2024 and 31st March 2023
+d) For the years ended 31st March 2025 and 31st March 2024

 i) There are no equity shares of the Company held by a holding Company or ultimate holding Company or by subsidiaries or associates of the holding Company or the ultimate holding Company.